 Karen McLeod is a published author and established writer and performer.
-She holds an MA Creative & Life Writing from Goldsmiths University, after being awarded the Isaac Arthur Green Scholarship.
+She holds an MA in Creative & Life Writing from Goldsmiths University, after being awarded the Isaac Arthur Green Scholarship.
 Her current novel-in-progress HOLDING PATTERNS was long-listed for The Pat Kavanagh Award at Goldsmiths University for outstanding literature.

-In 2007 her debut novel In Search of the Missing Eyelash was published by Jonathan Cape.
-It won the Betty Trask Award and was shortlisted for the Best First Novel Award.
-Since then she has been widely published in the milieus of fiction and non-fiction having been commissioned for The Letters Page (editor Jon Mcgregor, Nottingham University) and her diary writing publsihed in anthologies A Travellers Year and Our History of the 20th Century (editor Travis Elborough).
-Her short stories have been published by Limehouse Books in Men and Women and Girls and Boys.
-She takes part in nationwide touring with LGBTQ+ literary salon POLARI performing and also running the public writing workshops.
+Her debut novel In Search of the Missing Eyelash was published by Jonathan Cape, won the Betty Trask Award and was shortlisted for the Best First Novel Award.
+Since then she has been widely published in milieus of fiction and non-fiction.
+Recently Jon Mcgregor commissioned her to write for The Letters Page and her letter to Alan Bennett was included in volume one of the first anthology box set.

-Karen also writes for and performs comedy theatre and has been supported by Arts Council England touring in 2017/18 a nationwide sell-out full-length show 'Who Do You Think You Are?
+Karen writes and performs comedy as the character Barbara Brownskirt and was supported by Arts Council England in 2017/18 for a nationwide sell-out full-length show 'Who Do You Think You Are?
 Barbara Brownskirt.'
-This culminated in a successful run at Edinburgh Festival Fringe 2018 at The Assembly Rooms.
+This culminated in a successful Edinburgh Festival Fringe run at the Assembly Rooms.
 She regularly tours UK festivals, art, cabaret and theatre venues with LGBTQ+ Literary salon POLARI, the performance art co-operative DUCKIE as well as partnering with organisations such as Liverpool Pride, Homotopia, Manchester Pride and artists, Scottee, Mothers Ruin and Tom Marshman.

 Visit the Shows page to see Karen ... or Barbara live.
 You can also book Barbara to appear at you very own event via the Contact page.